sandoche/Jekyll-webpack-boilerplate/README.md

 ### Configurations
 * The required configurations are all in `_config.yml`
+* Also edit `package.json` the name is used in the meta tags
 * If you want a `manifest.json` file please edit `config/webpack.pwa.js`
 * Replace the different icon by yours in `_images` and in the root folder